microsoft/jacdac/services/_system.md

     }

-Reports the current state or error status of the device. ``code`` is a standardized value from the JACDAC status/error codes. ``vendor_code`` is any vendor specific error code describing the device state.
+Reports the current state or error status of the device. ``code`` is a standardized value from the Jacdac status/error codes. ``vendor_code`` is any vendor specific error code describing the device state.
 This report is typically not queried, when a device has an error, it will typically add this report in frame along with the announce packet.